LCAC(L): 2400TD

 In 2008 Griffon Hoverwork won a contract to deliver four new 2400TD hovercraft in 2009 to replace the older 2000TD hovercraft.
 The 2400TD was developed from the existing 2000TD but was improved to have "increased obstacle clearance and hence better sea-keeping capability, as well as an increased payload capacity".

-In 2019, Bland Group announced that Griffon Hoverwork had secured a 6.5 year contract with the Ministry of Defence to supply 2400TDs to the Royal Marines.
+In 2019, Bland Group announced that Griffon Hoverwork had secured a 6.5-year contract with the Ministry of Defence to maintain small boats and the 2400TDs used by the Royal Marines.
+However, the 2400TD’s were reported laid up as of 2023.
+In 2025, it was reported that three of the craft had been transferred to the Pakistan Navy.
+Griffon Hoverwork still maintain a sizeable portion of the UK MoD small conventional vessels fleet however.

 Specifications

 The Landing Craft Air Cushion 2400TD has the following specifications: